Tigeronthe/Tokentest/README.md

 # TokenLab Smart Contract API

-A simple Node.js API that connects to Ethereum and reads data from a smart contract using ethers.js.
+A simple Node.js API that connects to DAI stablecoin contract and reads data from a smart contract using ethers.js.

 ## Overview